Apps are a vital part of the Shoplazza ecosystem and can be divided into two main categories: Public Apps and Private Apps.

 - Creation Phase

-- Developers create the app on the partner platform and prepare the corresponding software services for the app.
+- Developers create the app on the partner platform and build its corresponding software services.

 - Audit Phase: